QS-Salmonella Monitoring: Observing and lowering the salmonella risk

-With the salmonella monitoring in the QS scheme, farmers, veterinarians, abattoirs and laboratories have been actively contributing towards the quality assurance of foods for more than ten years.
+With the salmonella monitoring in the QS scheme, farmers, veterinarians, abattoirs and laboratories actively contribute to the quality assurance of food.

-The goal of the monitoring is to identify and remove the possible entry sources of salmonella into QS fattening businesses so that the number of infected or contaminated animals is reduced.
+The goal of the monitoring is to identify and eliminate possible entry sources of salmonella on QS fattening farms in order to reduce the number of animals coming in contact with salmonella.
 The monitoring covers all fattening pig and poultry production businesses in the QS scheme.

 You can find the documents for your participation in the QS salmonella monitoring programme and the link to the salmonella database here: